iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.14.0 (308678)/report.md

 <img src="4_star_reviews_wordcloud.png" alt="au.gov.nsw.service 4 reviews"/>
 </p>

+> It's really good to have this app on your smartphone or PC but one thing to be improve is, scanning of number plate doesn't function well and can't get the job done.
+Please fix this as I need this function every day.
+Thanks for servicing NSW<br> :date: __2021-07-23 16:19:31__

+> Good app with the best of intentions.
+5 stars if an option to turn off the authentication screen could be added.
+Annoying that I have to unlock my phone, then unlock the app before I can Check In/Check Out.
+The double-authentication is quite redundant considering other "sensitive" apps like PayPal, MyTelstra etc simply retain your credentials between phone restarts.
+22/07/21 EDIT: Bug with "nested" check-ins?
+I checked in at the entrance to a shopping mall, then checked in/out of the various shops I visited.
+When leaving the mall I couldn't do a final check-out.
+The Check-in history shows "(check out pending)" with no way to access it.<br> :date: __2021-07-22 05:41:39__

+> Just a minor problem which might not be able to fix On Sunday I tried to check out of a business and it didn't work and needed to check in to the next shop Later that day I was checked into the 1st business again even though I had not scanned in for checking in and I was about 4 km from there and had checked into another shop for essentials I noticed yesterday that it tried to do this again to me but was able to quickly get out of the app Is there a way to delete this check in<br> :date: __2021-07-22 03:41:29__

+> Good to navigate and find what your looking for<br> :date: __2021-07-21 10:58:47__

+> Not bad or good 2<br> :date: __2021-07-20 07:17:21__

+> Inputting birthdate should be made easier<br> :date: __2021-07-20 03:00:10__

 > happy with the app QR great although I keep forgetting to logout<br> :date: __2021-07-19 07:38:09__

 > As a retailer, we don't know if people are signing in or not, the app should have a ding sound that can be heard to indicate it's been signed in etc please<br> :date: __2021-07-19 05:16:43__